 You’ll often find that some eye creams are also packaged in a way to help amplify their results.
-Case in point: our new WISHFUL Eye Lift & Contour Serum, $45.
+Case in point: our new WISHFUL Eye Lift & Contour 1% Bakuchiol & Peptide Serum, $45.
 The supercharged formula infused with bakuchiol and peptides to sculpt, tighten, and brighten comes in a bottle with a cooling Zamak tip applicator, which evenly distributes the formula while taking down inflammation.
 We like to keep ours in the fridge for that added cooling effect.
 It’s the ultimate wake-up call for tired, puffy eyes.
-Alternatively, there are also tons of amazing drugstore options if you’re on a budget, check out our fave drugstore eye creams here.
+Alternatively, there are also tons of amazing drugstore options if you’re on a budget; check out our fave drugstore eye creams here.

-Where You’re Going Wrong With Eye Cream
+Where You’re Going Wrong with Eye Cream

-Okay, so now you know you need to be using eye cream, here are all the things that could be going wrong…
+Okay, so now you know you need to be using eye cream; here are all the things that could be going wrong…

 Mistake 1: Not Using A Product Targeted to Your Concerns

-Some eye creams are all-rounders, others are targeted for brightening dark circles or reducing puffiness.
+Some eye creams are all-rounders, and others are targeted for brightening dark circles or reducing puffiness.
 Just like you need to find face products for your skin type of concern, it’s also worth bearing this in mind with eye creams.
 If you have very sensitive eyes, look for gentle formulas without harsh actives or high levels of caffeine, as these can sometimes cause irritation.
 If you tend to get dryness under the eyes, avoid retinol eye creams as these tend to be drying, and instead look for hydrating formulas, perhaps with a thicker formula.

 If your eyes are neither of the above, think about what you want to target and opt for formulas designed for those things.
-If you’re under eyes are prone to milia (those tiny white bumps under your eyes) look for lightweight serums rather than thicker creams, which can lead to clogged pores and keratin build-up that causes milia.
+If you’re under eyes are prone to milia (those tiny white bumps under your eyes), look for lightweight serums rather than thicker creams, which can lead to clogged pores and keratin build-up that causes milia.
 Eye creams containing retinol can also help prevent and improve milia.

-Mistake 2: Applying Products In The Wrong Order
+Mistake 2: Applying Products in the Wrong Order

 Applying your products in the correct order is another MUST.
 If you don’t, you can prevent your formulas from being properly absorbed, which is not only a waste of product but of your money too.
 The general rule is to apply the most lightweight formulas first so they can be easily absorbed without the barrier of heavier creams.
 Therefore, apply your eye cream after any essences and serums and before your moisturizer and face oil.
 You should also apply eye cream as part of your morning and nighttime routine.